Know More About HIPAA Security Policy

 - Not to implement both addressable and alternative measures since they are not appropriate or reasonable within its environment.

-Otherwise, which decision is made it is required that all covered entities document their assessments.
+Otherwise, which a decision is made it is required that all covered entities document their assessments.
 On the other hand, when it comes to federal agencies addressable implementation specifications remain relevant and required safeguards due to their resources, size, and mission.

 There are at times when there are no particular implementation specifications such as in Evaluation and Assigned Security Responsibility Standards and in such instances, compliance standard related to it is a requirement.
 For further clarifications on these standard rules, you can send inquiries to the CMS e-mail addressing email@example.com or reach us through the CMS HIPAA Hotline, 1-866-282-0659 or visit www.cms.hhs.gov